 - All Clad Saucepan

 Crispy Baked Spring Rolls

 - Wok or skillet

-- 3 oz Thin Rice Noodles (look for rice vermicelli or rice sticks; do not use Pad Thai-style noodles)
+- 3 ounces Thin Rice Noodles (look for rice vermicelli or rice sticks; do not use Pad Thai-style noodles)

-- 1 Tbsp Vegetable Oil, plus more for brushing on top
+- 1 Tablespoon Vegetable Oil, plus more for brushing on top

-- 2 Tbsp Oyster Sauce (can substitute soy sauce, but oyster sauce will give you the most flavor)
+- 2 Tablespoon Oyster Sauce (can substitute soy sauce, but oyster sauce will give you the most flavor)

 - 2 cloves Garlic, minced